astrapi69/osgi-bundle-swing-base/README.md

 ## Want to Help and improve it? ###

-The source code for osgi-bundle-template are on GitHub.
+The source code for osgi-bundle-swing-base are on GitHub.
 Please feel free to fork and send pull requests!

-Create your own fork of [astrapi69/osgi-bundle-template/fork](https://github.com/astrapi69/osgi-bundle-template/fork)
+Create your own fork of [astrapi69/osgi-bundle-swing-base/fork](https://github.com/astrapi69/osgi-bundle-swing-base/fork)

-To share your changes, [submit a pull request](https://github.com/astrapi69/osgi-bundle-template/pull/new/develop).
+To share your changes, [submit a pull request](https://github.com/astrapi69/osgi-bundle-swing-base/pull/new/develop).

 Don't forget to add new units tests on your changes.

 ## Contacting the Developers

-Do not hesitate to contact the osgi-bundle-template developers with your questions, concerns, comments, bug reports, or feature requests.
+Do not hesitate to contact the osgi-bundle-swing-base developers with your questions, concerns, comments, bug reports, or feature requests.
-- Feature requests, questions and bug reports can be reported at the [issues page](https://github.com/astrapi69/osgi-bundle-template/issues).
+- Feature requests, questions and bug reports can be reported at the [issues page](https://github.com/astrapi69/osgi-bundle-swing-base/issues).

 ## Similar projects